-We assume that you are using the ARRL General Class License Manual as your textbook to help you pass the General Class License exam.
+Use the ARRL General Class License Manual as your textbook to help you pass the General Class License exam.
 The 7th edition supports preparation for the FCC exam question pool in use effective July 1, 2011 thru June 30, 2015.

 Now Available: A Question Pool That Follows the Book

 There are significant differences between the order of topics in the official Question Pool sub-elements and the arrangement of material in the text.
 A Study Guide with an alternate arrangement of the questions that follows the text is available.
 Download the Study Guide as a PDF file you can print or view.
 ARRL General Class License Manual 7th edition Study Guide [PDF]

 Updates and Corrections

 The following text is intended to expand or support material in the General Class License Manual and and/or the ARRL’s General Q&A.

 Determine the version of the manual you are using by referring to the first page of the preface inside your copy.
 Look for the text box with the copyright information where you’ll also find the edition and printing information.
 (If the edition number is not followed by printing information, the book is the first printing.)

 Each section of the General Class License Manual has numerous links to this Web site - for resources, study aides and reference.
 Learn More

 You’ll find that operating on the HF bands as a General Class licensee has many similarities to the operating you’ve done as a Technician.
 Learn More

 The FCC rules apply equally to HF and VHF+ operation, but there are a number of special situations that apply only to HF operation.
 Learn More